ICI3D/ICI3D.github.io/mmed/index.md

 - 18:00-19:00 Dinner break (*Dinner is served from 18:00 to 18:30.*)
 - 19:00-20:00 Faculty research talk, computer session, or social activity

-We will start earlier on the first day.
-The Clinic will officially end by 5pm on Friday 12 June, though there will be an optional field trip on Saturday for participants who wish to attend.

-**The preliminary schedule for MMED 2015 is available [here](./schedule/ "MMEDD 2015 schedule").**
+We will start earlier on the first day, and early on Saturday 6 June.
+The Clinic will officially end by 5pm on Friday 12 June.
+There will be an optional field trip on Saturday 13 June for participants who wish to attend. **The preliminary schedule for MMED 2015 is available [here](./schedule/ "MMEDD 2015 schedule").**

 {%if page.alerttype == "primary"%}
 [Go to MMED 2015 »](http://mmed2015.ici3d.org/ "MMED 2015"){:class="btn btn-{{page.alerttype}} btn-lg"}